Welcome to the Wolf Lab

 Traumatic Brain Injury (TBI)

 TBI affects over 3 million people in the U.S. per year, and many more worldwide.
 During many types of TBI including concussion, inertial forces have effects predominantly on the white matter connections (axons) within and between brain regions.
 The brain is a series of interconnected networks, including connections between the cortex and sub–cortical structures.
 How these networks interact, and how the communication between them is disrupted post injury is one of the major questions our lab is addressing.
 Disconnection or timing disruptions between these networks means that groups of neurons that are normally connected via these axonal tracts may be disrupted and have difficulty communicating following injury.

 Post–Traumatic Epilepsy (PTE)

 One of the most prevalent disorders associated with TBI is post–traumatic epilepsy.
 We are working to understand the contributions of various injury components such as inertial injury or contusion of the brain to the development of PTE.
 One focus of this research is on the effects of diffuse brain injury on the hippocampus, one of the most excitable structures in the brain.
 Our results so far indicate that disruption of axonal pathways leading into the hippocampus (and within it) may be disrupted post injury.
 In addition, the circuitry has become hyperexcitable.
-We are investigating the mechanisms of this phenomena, and comparing these inertial injuries to the effects of cortical contusion on the development of seizure disorders.
+We have also developed a new PTE model utilizing a more focal contusion injury, which we hope will allow us to understand mechanisms of epileptogenesis and develop therapies to block this progression.